 “Ensuring that our teachers have the latest iPads means they are compatible with all the latest apps for education the students have on their iPads so we can now use enhanced accessibility tools and other features that weren’t available to us before.
 Being able now to use Apple Classroom which is compatible with newer iPads means that teachers can guide students with iPads through a lesson, see their progress and keep them on track, while newer features like Airdrop enables sharing of documents in seconds for easy classroom assessment and workflow.”

 Jean acknowledges that it can be challenging for schools to keep up when it comes to technology advances but has found Wriggle’s ACCESS programme to be a big help with this:

-“We needed to find a sustainable way to finance staff iPads and availing of Wriggle’s ACCESS programme means that we lease the iPads rather than buy them so we pay a monthly fee, enabling us to keep the iPads current without the huge financial outlay of a purchase scheme.
+“We needed to find a sustainable way to finance staff iPads and availing of Wriggle’s low-cost monthly leasing option means that we lease the iPads rather than buy them so we pay a monthly fee, enabling us to keep the iPads current without the huge financial outlay of a purchase scheme.
 And when we traded in our old devices through the iPad Refresh Scheme, we got credit back to put towards our new iPads.
 The process was easy and it definitely made it much more affordable.”

 Malahide, co Dublin

 Managed school devices with trade-in and leasing, training, tech and customer support

 School Video Diaries